Do Go On - 443 - The Theft of The Scream

 I actually would like to hear that.

-I want to keep us updated.
+Lola keep us updated.

-I felt bad about saying I'm going to war, so then I tried to like dampen it a little
+so then I tried to like dampen it a little bit,

-bit, but then I made it juicy.
+but then I made it juicy.

-I made it more intriguing.
+Yeah, you made it more intriguing.

 Yeah.

-Um, our next Facto Otter question comes from Nathan needs a username.
+Nathan needs a username.

 And Nathan has a question.

-Hi, long time listener, third time caller.
+Hi, long-time listener, third-time caller.

 I've recently realized I have a bad habit of booking more tickets than I need

-whenever I'm going to a concert or a comedy show that I then have to attempt
+whenever I'm going to a concert or a comedy show,

-to give away to friends, although my bank account is not particularly happy about this,
+Although my bank account is not particularly happy about this,

 I have had a lot of great experiences getting to introduce my friends